-- 10.11.15 There are aspirations in the Council's Sustainable Community Strategy(93) to promote and enhance arts and culture in the Borough.
+- 10.7.15 There are aspirations in the Council's Sustainable Community Strategy(82) to promote and enhance arts and culture in the Borough.
 The Creative Darlington vision identifies arts and culture as being central to Darlington's future identity and economic success.
 Through bringing people together, the arts have a key role to play in promoting and enabling social inclusion and cohesion.
-The Town Centre remains a focus for cultural heritage and an ideal setting for cultural activity and events. - 10.11.16 Darlington Hippodrome (formerly the Civic Theatre) has reopened after a £13.7m restoration and upgrade that has seen the creation of Theatre Hullabaloo for children.
-Funding has been provided by Heritage Lottery and Arts Council funding to facilitate these projects. - 10.11.17 The Head of Steam, Darlington's Railway Museum, is another successful facility which promotes the town's distinct heritage.
+The Town Centre remains a focus for cultural heritage and an ideal setting for cultural activity and events. - 10.7.16 Darlington Hippodrome (formerly the Civic Theatre) has recently reopened after a £13.7m restoration and upgrade that has seen the creation of Theatre Hullabaloo for children.
+Funding has been provided by Heritage Lottery and Arts Council funding to facilitate these projects. - 10.7.17 The Head of Steam, Darlington's Railway Museum, is another successful facility which promotes the town's distinct heritage.
 It is also a focus for social and cultural events and activities and is likely to have a key role to play in celebrations for the 200 year anniversary of the launch of the Stockton and Darlington Railway.
-The Crown Street Art Gallery and The Bridge, a community arts venue, are other key venues managed by Creative Darlington, an organisation who encourage the development of arts in the Borough. - 10.11.18 Cultural and arts facilities are facing new challenges as income sources, including public sector funding, are increasingly under pressure.
+The Crown Street Art Gallery and The Bridge, a community arts venue, are other key venues managed by Creative Darlington, an organisation who encourage the development of arts in the Borough. - 10.7.18 Cultural and arts facilities are facing new challenges as income sources, including public sector funding, are increasingly under pressure.
 It is likely that not all arts and cultural facilities can be sustained through the Plan period, and any new facilities will need to be largely privately provided and supported.
-It may be possible to sustain some existing provision or to deliver new facilities, by sharing facilities and/or support with other community uses.
+It may be possible to sustain some existing provision or to deliver new facilities, by

+80 as defined in Darlington's Sport and Recreation Facilities Strategy sharing facilities and/or support with other community uses.
 As recognised within the Creative Darlington vision, the sustained development of the sector will depend on the support, co-ordination and prioritisation across arts organisations.